BiLLY-J03l/DCS-935L-Firmware-Reversing/README.md

 # DCS-935L-Firmware-Hacking
-A simple walkthrough to analysing, reversing and emulating DCS-935L firmware
+A walkthrough to analysing, reversing and emulating DCS-935L firmware

 The exact firmware version is DCS-935L FW 1.06.02